Chinatown Youth Initiatives is comprised of three pillar programs:

 Founded and led by high school students, the Chinatown Literacy Project has educated and empowered both youth and adult learners in the Asian and Pacific Islander (API) community by making English instruction accessible for New Yorkers regardless of economic status.
 Under the guidance of a community advisor, high school coordinators manage the day-to-day operations, including hiring teachers, recruiting language partners, finding adult learners, and leading workshops.
 CLP is near and dear to us as it is our program that works to strengthen and bridge understanding across generations.

 At CYI, our youth tend to move orthogonally, moving up and down our ladder of engagement while simultaneously, participating across our programs.
-It isn’t uncommon that you’ll find a CYI student being both an advisor for SLI and a facilitator for CBD.
+It is not uncommon that you will find a CYI student being both an advisor for SLI and a facilitator for CBD.

 It is our hope that through our programs, our youth will develop and build their political consciousness and leadership skills to reimagine a world where communities come first.